 METRO provides free individual counselling to people living with or affected by HIV.
-Sessions take place weekly in our Vauxhall offices.
+Sessions take place weekly online or telephone.

-You need to be aged 18 or over, living in Wandsworth, Merton, Sutton, Kingston, Richmond or Croydon, and be affected by or living with HIV.
+You need to be aged 18 or over, living, working or studying in Lambeth, Southwark, Lewisham, South-West London, or Essex and be affected by or living with HIV.

 - I want to talk to someone won't judge me

 - I want to talk openly about living with HIV

 - I want to achieve greater self-acceptance and improve my self-esteem

 - Someone close to me is living with HIV

 - I want support with my mental health

 How we can help

 - Feel more able to manage challenging situations in your life